decentraland/unity-renderer/README.md

 ### GLTF Dynamic Loading

-We are using [UnityGLTF](https://github.com/KhronosGroup/UnityGLTF) as a Dynamic GLTF/GLB loader for unity to handle GLTF models.
+We are using a custom version of the [UnityGLTF](https://github.com/KhronosGroup/UnityGLTF) as a Dynamic GLTF/GLB loader for unity to handle GLTF models.

-#### Local changes made to UnityGLTF plugin

-##### NOTE: UnityGLTF plugin update is discouraged until Unity WebGL supports multi-threading

-1. GLTFComponent.cs has been adapted to:

-- Be able to avoid loading on start by default (for remotely-fetched models that need to take some time to download)
-- Have a 'finished loading asset callback' providing the time it took to load the GLTF asset (initially used for measuring loading times)
-- StartCoroutine has been replaced by StartThrowingCoroutine so we catch the invalid GLTF assets gracefully.

-2. SpecGlossMap.cs and MetalRoughMap.cs were adapted to use "Lightweight Render Pipeline/Simple Lit" and "Lightweight Render Pipeline/Lit" shaders respectively (the original PbrMetallicRoughness and PbrSpecularGlossiness don't work with the Lightweight Render Pipeline)

-3. Several files were modified to replce Tasks (multi-threading) with Coroutines as Unity WebGL build doesn't support multi-threading.

-4. Animation curve processing methods were adapted to be spread through many frames.

-5. GameObject reparenting is made as soon the root GLTF loading object is created, so a big mesh can be seen in place before the loading finished.

-### Client Visual Tests Pipeline
+### Unity Visual Tests Pipeline

 #### How to create them